 Students in the ROTC program have the opportunity to attend special schools or training on a voluntary basis during the summer and winter breaks.

-The Leader's Training Course is four weeks of intense classroom and field training held in the summer at Fort Knox, KY.
-This course is an accelerated version of the two years of leadership development training Cadets receive in the Basic Course.
-By transforming yourself through this rigorous training, you will qualify for enrollment in the Army ROTC Advanced Course on campus-provided you have two years of college remaining (undergraduate or graduate).
-Once you successfully complete LTC and agree to contract and enter the Advanced Course, you may also qualify to receive a $5,000 bonus.
+The Cadet Initial Entry Training Course is four weeks of intense classroom and field training held in the summer at Fort Knox, Kentucky.
+This course is an accelerated version of the two years of leadership development training cadets receive in the basic course.
+By transforming yourself through this rigorous training, you will qualify for enrollment in the Army ROTC Advanced Course on campus, provided you have two years of college remaining (undergraduate or graduate).
+Once you successfully complete LTC and agree to contract and enter the Advanced Course, you may also qualify to receive a ROTC scholarship.

 The 1st Battalion (Airborne), 507th Infantry Regiment conducts the U.S. Army Airborne School.
 Airborne School instructors are the world-renowned "black hats" from the U.S. Army, Marine Corps, Navy and Air Force.
 Students are trained in the use of static line deployed parachutes.